-What is the "Guidance on Delivering APPEL Experiential Learning Placements"?
+What are the "Standards for APPEL Experiential Learning Placements"?

-You will have learned about the Guidance on delivering APPEL-Experiential-Learning-Placements as part of your APPEL Trainer Training.
-APPEL experiential learning placements are designed to be workplace-based learning experiences, which are overseen by the Schools of Pharmacy "with the underpinning philosophy being that, while on placements, programme participants remain as students."
-The guidance was developed to promote the educational experience of students on placement and to support Training Establishments and Trainers in the delivery of such placements.
-Any staff member involved in supporting your student during the placement should be familiar with the content of the guidance.
-If you have any questions about the guidance, please contact the APPEL Operations Team or a Practice Educator.
+You will have learned about the Standards for APPEL Experiential Learning Placements as part of your APPEL Trainer Training.
+APPEL experiential learning placements are designed to be workplace-based learning experiences, which are overseen by the Schools of Pharmacy with the underpinning philosophy being that, while on placements, programme participants remain as students.
+The Standards were developed to promote the educational experience of students on placement and to support Training Establishments and Trainers in the delivery of such placements.
+Any staff member involved in supporting your student during the placement should be familiar with the content of the Standards.
+If you have any questions about the Standards, please contact the APPEL Operations Team or a Practice Educator.